+If the restructuring plan is approved by all classes of affected parties, the court ratifies the plan after verifying that certain statutory conditions are met.
 If the restructuring plan is not approved by all classes of affected parties, it can still be ratified by the court at the request of the Issuer or the receiver with the Issuer's consent and be imposed on dissenting classes through a cross-class cram down, under certain conditions.